smzislam/-crudApiFrontend/README.md

-# crudApiFrontend is created for crudApiBackend
+# crudApiFrontend is a react frontend created for crudApiBackend

-Please see the repository for the backend rest api
+Please see the repository for the backend rest api https://github.com/smzislam/crudApiBackend

-## befor run the app
+## Befor run the app

 npm install

-## to run the app
+## To run the app

 In the project directory, you can run: